Articles Tagged ‘Air France’

 Grounding planes in winter improves profitability: The new network planning reality explored among Europe’s airlines

 We all know about Ryanair grounding 80 aircraft last winter but by how much did other European LCCs cut their capacity between July 2011 and January 2012?
 How does this compare with the year before?
 And how much have Europe’s legacy carriers started to follow this behaviour?

 Air France now flies from Lyon to Bastia and Naples as well as from Strasbourg to Ajaccio and Rome Fiumicino.

 Air France now flies from Lyon in France to Budapest, the capital of Hungary.

 Air France commences twice-weekly services from Marseille to Berlin Tegel.

-Air France now flies from Strasbourg to Montpellier on the French coast during August.
+Air France now flies the domestic route from Deauville in Normandy to Montpellier by the Mediterranean Sea.

 Which routes have Europe’s Big 3 flag carriers (Air France, British Airways and Lufthansa) stopped operating recently?

 Airlines and airports love to tell the world about new routes but are understandably less forthcoming when they decide to drop routes.
 We take a closer look at which routes Europe’s Big 3 legacy carriers have removed from their schedules for this summer and what this means for those routes.